juliuskrah/juliuskrah.github.io/_posts/2018-04-30-sping-pdf-rest-api-with-jasperreports.md

 # Introduction

 In this post, we will create a PDF report that is exposed over a RESTful endpoint using Spring Boot.
+This is also a good place to start for those of you trying to figure out how to integrate JasperReports with Spring Framework 5.

 ## Prerequisites